gpmd/playbook/_posts/pages/2014-03-18-test-driven-development-tdd.md

 ##### <a name="fizzbuzz-red-4"></a>Red: FizzBuzz Step 4

-We are going to skip testing arg value of '4' for the sakes of page length, and move straight onto '5'.
+We are going to skip testing arg value of '4' for the sake of page length, and move straight onto '5'.
 Now we need our code to return 'Buzz' when it receives a '5' so I think '**TestItReturnsBuzzWhenGiven5**' is suitable:

 ```php
 <?